-- Any student who has entered the school building for a dance or other activity must remain in the building until the activity is over (unless specified). - Upon leaving the activity or dance, students should leave the area promptly. - There will be no public student activities or dances to which outsiders are free to come. - The control of the activity shall be the responsibility of the committee in charge. - Students not attending the activity are not permitted on or around the school grounds. - If a student is absent from school on the day of the activity, or is dismissed from school on the day of the activity, that student is not permitted to attend.
+- Any student who has entered the school building for a dance or other activity is expected to remain in the building until the activity is over (unless specified). - Upon leaving the activity or dance, students should leave the area promptly. - The control of the activity shall be the responsibility of the committee in charge. - Students not attending the activity are not permitted on or around the school grounds. - If a student has an unexcused absence from school on the day of the activity, or is dismissed from school on the day of the activity, that student is not permitted to attend.